-T would like to address myself to the subject at hand with a preliminary statement which I believe distinguishes federal funding of programs for the improvement of the judiciary in the states.
-It is this: The federal funds made available to the states for the improvement of the judicial administration in connection with LEAA have been almost invariably used prudently for essential purposes with limited "overhead" costs, and have resulted in dramatic improvements in the judicial system of the several states.
+I would like to address myself to the subject at hand with a preliminary statement which I helieve distinguishes federal funding of programs for the improvement of the judiciary in the states.
+It is this: The federal funds made available to the states for the improvement of the judicial administration in connection with J.DAA have been almost invariably used prudently for essential purposes with limited "overhead" costs, and have resulted in dramatic improvements in the judicial system of the several states.

 This statement is true, I submit, notwithstanding the fact that the Safe Streets Act was not intended primarily as a method for the improvement of judicial administration.
-It is true notwithstanding the fact that many state court judges are fearful that the employment of federal funds carries with it the risk of unacceptable federal bureacratic control.
+It is true not with standing the fact that many state court judges are fearful that the employment of federal funds carries with it the risk of unacceptable federal bureacratic control.
 It is true, I believe, even though LEAA funds allocated to state judicial systems for the improvement of judicial administration (excluding prosecution and defense functions) account for less than five percent of the total of the federal funds expended by the LEAA during the past decade.
 In making this statement I distinguish the prosecution and defense functions from those strictly judicial because of the differences which should demarcate the processes of advocacy from those of impartial judgment.

 During the past ten years our state court systems have been able for the most part to absorb and deal with reasonable effectiveness with a massive increase in judicial work, demonstrating an increased capacity to resolve disputes and controversies arising in the states economically, expenditiously, and fairly.
-Examples, include:
+Examtion of justice in each of the states.

-(1) The National Center for State Courts, which affords a source of information and expertise needed to deal practically and effectively with the administration of incide in each of the states.
+(1) The National Center for State Courts, which affords a source of information and expertise needed to deal practically and effectively with the administraministrators intensive training in areas essential to our work.